Alberto Baltra: Biography

 In the complementary elections of 1968 he was elected senator for the eighth provincial group of Bío Bío, Malleco, and Cautín, replacing the late José García González (PDC).
 Baltra narrowly defeated Jorge Lavandero Eyzaguirre (PADENA), 58,050 votes to 57,284.
 Miguel Huerta Muñoz (PN) came third with 35,949.
-For the election he received the support of the Popular Action Front parties, in what was one of the first rapprochements of radicalism with the rest of the leftist forces.
+For the election, he received the support of the Popular Action Front parties, in what was one of the first rapprochements of radicalism with the rest of the leftist forces.

-The following year he was a candidate for the presidency of Chile for the Radical Party, which was part of Popular Unity, and the latter eventually elected the candidate Salvador Allende.
+The following year, he was a candidate for the presidency of Chile for the Radical Party, which was part of Popular Unity, and the latter eventually elected the candidate Salvador Allende.

 Baltra, who had been on the left wing of the Radical Party and was president of the Chilean-Soviet Culture Institute, resisted the course his political group was taking during the Allende government.
 Finally – along with other well-known politicians such as Luis Bossay – he ended up renouncing it on 3 August 1971 and, the same day, forming the Independent Left Radical Movement.
 Later that year this became the Radical Left Party (PIR).
 The new group was originally part of Popular Unity, but it later abandoned this alliance and was critical of the Allende government.

-For the parliamentary elections of March 1973, the PIR joined with other center-right opposition parties in the Confederation of Democracy, formed in July 1972, and Baltra ran for Senator for Santiago, but received only 1.92% of the vote.
+For the parliamentary elections of March 1973, the PIR joined with other centre-right opposition parties in the Confederation of Democracy, formed in July 1972, and Baltra ran for Senator for Santiago, but received only 1.92% of the vote.

 Baltra wrote several works on economics, some of which were awarded and used as textbooks at the University of Chile.
 He was a professor there, and among his disciples was the future president Ricardo Lagos, who was his assistant.
 He was a member of the Chilean Academy of Social, Political, and Moral Sciences.

 In 1940 he married the lawyer Adriana Olguín, who would be the first female minister in Latin America to occupy the Justice portfolio under González Videla.
 The couple had one son, Luis Alberto Baltra Olguín.